InformationServiceSystems/EAVE/README.md

 ## Introduction

-Large-scale AI deployments come with a hidden price tag: **energy bills and carbon emissions can rise as fast as model accuracy**.
-Most “green-AI” efforts address the problem piecemeal—some prune models, others juggle GPU schedules, or shift workloads to cooler locations.
+Deploying AI models at scale often leads to high energy consumption and increased carbon emissions.
+As model accuracy improves, the environmental and financial costs can rise just as quickly.

+Most current efforts to reduce these costs are fragmented—some focus on compressing models, others on rescheduling jobs, or relocating workloads to regions with better cooling or lower carbon intensity.
+However, these isolated solutions miss the opportunity for more integrated, system-level optimization.
-**EAVE** (Energy Analytics for cost-effective and sustainable operations) unifies those fragments in one tool.

-EAVE is an **open-source, multi-layer optimisation framework** that:
+**EAVE** (Energy Analytics for Cost-effective and Sustainable Operations) is an **open-source, multi-layer optimization framework** that brings these pieces together into one unified tool.

+EAVE includes:

-* **Profiles tasks** to pinpoint where compute time and energy are spent.
+* **Task-level profiling** to find where time and energy are being used most.
-* Performs **model-level compression** (knowledge distillation, quantisation, offline NAS).
-* Matches workloads with optimal **hardware configurations**.
+* **Model-level optimization** using techniques such as knowledge distillation, quantization, and offline neural architecture search (NAS).
+* **Hardware configuration matching** to choose the most energy-efficient setup.
-* Chooses the best **time & place** to run them, guided by causal-inference insights and regional PUE data.
+* **Spatiotemporal deployment analysis** to decide the best time and place to run workloads, using causal inference and regional PUE data.

-By combining PUE-based energy modelling, BayesianNN prediction, and a custom Pareto optimiser, EAVE makes every recommendation **cost-aware, performance-aware, and carbon-aware**.
+By combining energy modeling based on Power Usage Effectiveness (PUE), Bayesian performance prediction, and custom Pareto optimization, EAVE produces recommendations that are **cost-efficient, performance-aware, and carbon-conscious**.

-Evaluations on MLPerf workloads show that EAVE helps data-centre operators and ML engineers discover deployment strategies that are simultaneously **cheaper and greener—without sacrificing accuracy**.
+Evaluations on MLPerf workloads show that EAVE helps both data center operators and AI practitioners discover deployment strategies that are **cheaper, more sustainable, and maintain model accuracy**.
+**cheaper and greener—without sacrificing accuracy**.

 ---